 It is the responsibility of owners and managers to clearly define the vision of the establishment.
 While you don’t necessarily need a mission statement plastered on your wall, you should be directly crafting your bar’s reputation within the community through a selective hiring process and consistent brand messaging to your guests.

 2. Be direct and transparent with expectations

 The hospitality industry is constantly changing, but your expectations for your employees’ performance shouldn’t.
 Vincent Woo, Owner/Manager of the award-winning restaurant You You Japanese Bistro, explained to us that a clearly defined system for division of labor and steps of service is vital for establishing a stable work environment for your talent.
-Tools such as an employee handbook or a consistent agenda for pre-service meetings can help keep you and your talent on the same page.
+Tools like an employee handbook or a consistent agenda for pre-service meetings can help keep everyone on the same page.

 3. Celebrate your employees’ individuality

 It’s plain and simple: No one likes working under a micromanager.
 Give your employees the freedom to showcase their individuality and take advantage of their unique perspectives.
 When choosing to join or stay at an establishment, veteran Boston-area bartender Johnny Allen from The Plough and Stars told us, “[Having] the freedom to express myself is always important.”

 If you’ve hired and trained the right people, they shouldn’t need a line-by-line script to engage your guests appropriately.
 They also shouldn’t feel intimidated or uncomfortable to approach you with helpful feedback or ideas.

 According to the majority of industry professionals we talked to, team camaraderie is a key factor in choosing to stay at an establishment.
 When your team forms trust and bonds with each other, those connections can save that star team member from walking out the door after a rough service.